NeonDemon69420/Tldr_fail_testing/README.md

 ## Usage

+To run the script, we highly suggest you use linux as it requires `OpenSSL` to work properly otherwise there will be errors in it.
+Below is the steps required to run it properly.
+If you have any problem please open an issue on [GitHub issue section](https://github.com/AtishJoottun/Tldr_fail_testing/issues).

 1. Clone this repository
+2. Go the directory where the file `requirements.txt` is.
+3. Run command `python3 pip install -r requirements.txt`.
+This will install the required dependencies for python.
-2. Run the scripts in the following order:
+3. Run the scripts in the following order:
    - `test_for_port.py`
    - `test_vulnerability.py`
    - `classify_ip_addresses.py` (optional)
    - `test_popular_websites.py` (optional)
-3. View the results in the `./results` directory
+4. View the results in the `./results` directory

 ## Dependencies

 * Python 3
 * Pandas
+* openpyxl